For consumers For business

 For Days

-Knickey is a ‘Good’ American-based underwear brand that has a recycling program for worn undies.
+Subset is an underwear brand that has a recycling program for worn undies, which can rarely be sold or donated, so are often thrown in the trash.
 The brand has partnered with a local NYC non-profit to safely recycle your intimates and divert them from landfill.
-The undies are sorted by fibre makeup, broken down and made into a new fibre, and eventually recycled and used for insulation and rug pads.
-So send them your ready-to-retire intimates and they’ll take care of them, Knickey or not!
+The underwear is sorted by fibre makeup, broken down and made into a new fibre, and eventually recycled and used for insulation and rug pads.
+So send your ready-to-retire intimates—no matter the brand—and Subset take care of them.

 Swedish Stockings

 Looking to reduce your nylon waste?
-Swedish Stockings has got you covered.
-Currently, the brand collects and grinds down old pantyhose to be used as filler material in fibreglass tanks, which are used in the commercial industry to separate grease from water.
-To participate in this wonderful sustainable process, simply collect and send in three or more pairs of synthetic pantyhose from any brand.
+Swedish Stockings collects and grinds down old pantyhose and tights to make stylish new tables, as well as a filler material for fibreglass tanks, which are used in the commercial industry to separate grease from water.
+To participate in the process, simply collect and send in three or more pairs of synthetic pantyhose from any brand.

 Sell your gently used items